-- (j) Coronary vasodilators;

-- (k) Analgesics;

-- (l) Diuretics;

-- (m) Anti-allergics;

-- (n) Steroids;

-- (o) Sedatives;

-- (p) Ergometrine;

-- (q) If specifically authorised by Civil Aviation Authority, a narcotic drug in injectable form; and

-- (r) Injectable broncho dilator.

-- (v) The medical kit, when carried, should be stored in an appropriate secure location.

-- (vi) In the case of an aircraft used for the commercial air transport of passengers in which, while the aircraft is at rest on the ground, the sill of any external door intended for the disembarkation of passengers, whether normally or in an emergency:

-- (a) is more than 1.82 metres from the ground when the undercarriage of the machine is in the normal position for taxiing; or

-- (b) would be more than 1.82 metres from the ground if the undercarriage or any part thereof should collapse, break or fail to function

-apparatus readily available for use at each such door consisting of device or devices which will enable passengers to reach the ground safely in an emergency while the aircraft is on the ground, and can be readily fixed in position for use.
+- (viii) In the case of an aircraft used for the commercial air transport of passengers in which, while the aircraft is at rest on the ground, the sill of any external door intended for the disembarkation of passengers, whether normally or in an emergency: - (a) is more than 1.82 metres from the ground when the undercarriage of the machine is in the normal position for taxiing; or - (b) would be more than 1.82 metres from the ground if the undercarriage or any part thereof should collapse, break or fail to function apparatus readily available for use at each such door consisting of device or devices which will enable passengers to reach the ground safely in an emergency while the aircraft is on the ground, and can be readily fixed in position for use.

-(vii) For all aircraft on all flights a safety harness for each flight crew member seat in place of the safety belt referred to under Scale A. If the maximum certificated take-off mass for the aircraft is more than 2,730 kg the safety harness shall incorporate a device which will automatically restrain the occupant's torso in the event of rapid deceleration.
-The safety harness for each pilot seat should incorporate a device to prevent a suddenly incapacitated pilot from interfering with the flight controls.
+(ix) For all aircraft on all flights a safety harness for each flight crew member seat in place of the safety belt referred to under Scale A. The safety harness shall incorporate a device which will automatically restrain the occupant's torso in the event of rapid deceleration or incapacitation of the occupant.